10am – 4pm Saturday 21st September 2019

 Talks and Demonstrations

-The major new Whitegold International Ceramic Prize will be launched at this year’s festival.
-Artists, collectives and CIC’s from around the world are invited to submit works that use clay to inspire new perspectives and insights into place – the specific character of a location that makes it unique.
-All shortlisted artists will be making a visit to St Austell on festival weekend and their itinerary will include making a presentation about their work at the festival, so come along and hear from some of the most interesting ceramic artists in the world.
+A major new Whitegold International Ceramic Prize will be launched at this year’s festival.
+Artists, collectives and CIC’s from around the world were invited to submit works that use clay to inspire new perspectives and insights into place – the specific character of a location that makes it unique.
+10 shortlisted artists will be making a visit to St Austell on festival weekend and their itinerary will include making a presentation about their work at the festival, so come along and hear from some of the most interesting ceramic artists in the world.
 You can read biographies of all shortlisted artists here.

-Working with Craft Stall holders and local experienced studio potters we will be programming a series of practical demonstrations for you to learn a little bit about potters process and the skills and techniques involved.
+Working with Craft Stall holders and local experienced studio potters we have programmed five practical ceramic demonstrations for you to learn a little bit about potters process and the skills and techniques involved.
 We’re delighted to welcome Paul Jackson, Cookie Scottern, Bill Holland, Angie Wickenden and Demelza Whitley to take to the Whitegold stages and show us how they throw, slab build and make figurines.
 Follow the link above for more information.